John Dunning (volleyball)

-John Dunning (born November 6, 1950) is an American volleyball coach who was the head women's coach at Stanford University (2001–2016) and the University of the Pacific (United States) (1985–2000).
-In 32 seasons of collegiate coaching, he guided his teams to five NCAA championships – second most of any Division I women's volleyball coach – and compiled an overall record of 888-185 (.828).
+John Dunning (born November 6, 1950) is an American volleyball coach who was the head women's coach at Stanford University (2001–2016) and the University of the Pacific (1985–2000).
+In 32 seasons of collegiate coaching, he guided his teams to five NCAA championships – second most of any Division I women's volleyball coach – and compiled an overall record of 888–185 (.828).
 He is one of only two Division I college volleyball coaches to have won NCAA championships at two different schools.

 Early years

 Dunning didn't play volleyball but came to the sport first as a high school coach.
 Before taking the position at the University of the Pacific, Dunning taught math and coached both basketball and volleyball at Fremont High School in Sunnyvale, California.
 His volleyball teams compiled a record of 283–32 (.898) and won six CIF-Central Coast Section championships as well as a California state championship (1980).

 In 1980, Dunning founded Bay Club, a USA Volleyball junior club.
 His 17-and-under team won the national championship at USA Volleyball Nationals in 1984.